ej-sanmartin/base-lint/packages/cli/README.md

 - `base-lint comment` – maintain a sticky pull request summary comment.

 Run `npx base-lint --help` for the full flag list.

+## TypeScript compatibility

+`base-lint` relies on `@typescript-eslint/typescript-estree` to parse TypeScript and JavaScript sources.
+The CLI suppresses the parser's unsupported TypeScript version banner by default, but the effective compatibility remains tied to the versions that `@typescript-eslint/typescript-estree` supports.
+Using newer or older TypeScript releases may lead to parsing errors until they are adopted by the upstream parser.